The 10 Most Expensive Second Hand Cars Ever

 1964 Ferrari 275 GTB-6C driven by Carlos de Miguel in the Fordwater Trophy at the Goodwood Revival Meeting 14th Sept 2014 (Photo by Michael Cole/Corbis via Getty Images)

-The 275 GTB/C Speciale is one of only three built in Maranello in 1964 and 1965 and was designed to take on the Americans – the Ford GT40 and the Shelby Cobra Daytona – at Le Mans in 1965.
-This particular model didn’t see any race action but it was the first Ferrari with independent rear suspension and carried a 3.3-litre V12 with 320 bhp.
+The 275 GTB/C Speciale – chassis No. 06701 – is one of only three built in Maranello in 1964 and 1965 and was designed to take on the Ford GT40 and the Shelby Cobra Daytona at Le Mans in 1965.
+This particular model didn’t see any race action but it was the first Ferrari with independent rear suspension and was powered by a 3.3-litre V12 with 320 bhp.
+It was sold by RM Auctions in Monterey in 2014.

 Denise McCluggage and Pinkie Rollo drove this Ferrari 275 GTB Spyder to an impressive 17th overall finish in the 12 Hours of Sebring at Sebring International Raceway.
 (Photo by ISC Archives/CQ-Roll Call Group via Getty Images)

-A bona-fide film star, this car starred alongside Steve McQueen in The Thomas Crown Affair where it’s memorably described as ‘one of those red Italian things.’
+Chassis No. 10709 is a bona-fide film star.
+This car starred alongside Steve McQueen in The Thomas Crown Affair where it’s memorably described as ‘one of those red Italian things.’
 A convertible for the American market, importer Luigi Chinetti adorned each one with the NART (North American Racing Team) badging on the rear of the car.
+It was sold by RM Auctions in Monterey in 2013.

 Setting a new record at time of sale, this Mercedes was driven by none other than five-time F1 god Juan Manuel Fangio.
 It was sold in what auctioneers call ‘authentic’ condition – meaning its bodywork still bore the minor knocks and scrapes it had amassed over the years, with each minor blemish speaking to another chapter in this car’s world-beating story.
 Still looking as if it had just driven into parc fermé after a couple of hundred laps of the Nürburgring, it sold at the Goodwood Festival of Speed in 2013.

-Sold by Bonhams in August 2014, at time of writing this stunning Ferrari remains the most expensive second-hand car in the world and reinforces Ferrari’s place as one of the most expensive car brands on the planet.
-Only 39 were built and this model, chassis No. 3851GT was the 19th in sequence.
+Sold by Bonhams in August 2014, this stunning Ferrari is one of the most expensive second-hand cars in the world and reinforces Ferrari’s place as one of the most expensive car brands on the planet.
+Only 39 were built and this model, chassis No. 3851GT was the nineteenth in sequence.
 This particular car had a true racing pedigree, taking part in a number of events during the early 1960s as a series of owners put it through its paces.
 It even survived a battering during the Coppa Inter-Europa GT in 1964 where it was involved in an accident which saw its cabin roof cave-in and its body panels extensively dented.

 Related Shows